x1-labs/tachyon/docs/src/operations/setup-a-validator.md

 /home/sol/bin/validator.sh
 ```

-The script should execute the `agave-validator` process.
+The script should execute the `tachyon-validator` process.
 In a new terminal
 window, ssh into your server, then verify that the process is running:

 ```
-ps aux | grep agave-validator
+ps aux | grep tachyon-validator
 ```

-You should see a line in the output that includes `agave-validator` with all
+You should see a line in the output that includes `tachyon-validator` with all
 the flags that were added to your `validator.sh` script.

 Next, we need to look at the logs to make sure everything is operating properly.